 Our farmers are working hard to harvest pumpkins for the market.
 Some are decorative, some are edible.
 We love them, warts and all.
 What will you find this weekend? #fallinspo #pumpkins #fairytale #casper #turban #carving #jackbelittle #gourds #wheatstalk #cornstalk #haybales #strawbale

 Pumpkin harvest season at Milky Way Farm, including a pick-your-own pumpkin patch and corn maze, runs this year from late September through late October each year.
 On these five weekends, the farm is open from 10 a.m.–5 p.m., and free hayrides run all day to take visitors to the pumpkin patch (you can walk if along path, if you prefer).
 Customers can either pick pumpkins off the vine in the patch or select them in the store.
-Other fall harvest products, like gourds, Indian corn, crook-neck pumpkin, squash, corn stalk bundles and miniature pumpkins are available, and if the weather cooperates, stop by the creamery for a scoop and stamp on your PA Ice Cream Trail passport.
+Other fall harvest products, like gourds, Indian corn, crook-neck pumpkin, squash, corn stalk bundles and miniature pumpkins are available, and if the weather cooperates, stop by the creamery for a scoop of incredible ice cream.
 Groups are welcome, but please email the farm in advance.
 521 E. Uwchlan Ave.
 (Route 113), Chester Springs; (610) 827-1484.

 View this post on Instagram